jonas-peeters/EasyScoreboards/README.md

 5. Use the players name
 6. Use the number of online players
 7. Use the player balance of economy plugins
+8. Show the current TPS
-8. Dynamically changes its size to be as small as possible
+9. Dynamically changes its size to be as small as possible
-9. See changes immediately
+10. See changes immediately
-10. Include countdowns in scoreboard, chat, XP-Bar and titles
+11. Include countdowns in scoreboard, chat, XP-Bar and titles
-11. Single players can hide the scoreboard
+12. Single players can hide the scoreboard

 If you have ideas for more features please open an issue here: https://github.com/byYottaFLOPS/EasyScoreboards/issues